Ethics in Marketing: The Web of Lies

 New marketers are the key to consumer trust

-As marketing professionals, we all want to promote our products and services as the best.
-It’s our job to increase revenue or bring in more clients, but many inexperienced, new marketers don’t realize that using superlatives such as “we’re the best” or “we have the highest quality” can be very dangerous.
-You hear it all the time on radio and TV.
-You see it on billboards, online and in print.
-This is a very common mistake when you rely on a radio rookie or television intern to write your script.
-These media companies don’t hire marketing professionals – they hire sales staff.
-They don’t know the laws in your industry.
-They don’t know your products or services better than you do, so they oftentimes just say the only thing they can come up with… unsubstantiated claims that your product is superior.
-It’s a slippery slope that is best to avoid.
+You hear it on the radio, see it on TV and billboards, and read it online and in print.
+It’s a very common mistake when you rely on media sales staff to write your script.
+These media companies typically don’t know the laws in your industry.
+They don’t know your products or services better than you do, so they oftentimes just say the only thing they can come up with… claims that your product is superior without substantiation, and it’s a slippery slope best to avoid.

 Find the niche